Smile-SA/argoos/README.md

       backoff: 1s
 ```

-By setting TOKEN environmnent variable or "-token" argument to the argoos command line, then "/event" api will repond "Unauthorized" if the token is not set and/or doesn't correspond.
+By setting TOKEN environment variable or "-token" argument to the argoos command line, then "/event" api will respond "Unauthorized" if the token is not set and/or doesn't correspond.

-It's **strongly recommanded to set that token in a kubernetes "secret"**
+It's **strongly recommended to set that token in a kubernetes "secret"**

 ```bash